dukewoods/FINTECH_WEEK1_HOMEWORK/README.md

 **Why are these technologies appropriate for your solution?**
 Robotic process automation is appropriate for the kids investing product.
 If a customer wants to create an account for their child then it would be like filling out a form and creating an account which could be all automated and the account to be set up very quickly with all data verified on the spot.

-Artificial intelligence would be appropriate for the budgeting product as you could use algorithms and machine learning to analyze customers accounts and produce the results needed, like mentioned above, spending habits, merchants, ect.
+Artificial intelligence would be appropriate for the budgeting product as you could use algorithms and machine learning to analyse customers accounts and produce the results needed, like  spending habits, merchants, etc.

 ## References:
 - [douugh.com](https://douugh.com)